Skip to content

 FailureRTORPO

-Hub instance crash< 1 minute (LB routes to other instance)N/A (stateless)
+Hub instance crash< 1 minute (LB routes to other instance)N/A (no persistent state on the instance)

 DB primary crash< 15 minutes (automated failover or manual promote)< 4 hours